Lorcanomahony1/Sorting-Algorithms/README.md

 selection sort worst case speed = O(n2)

+Implementation & Benchmarking (25%)

+Benchmarking was done by creating a random list of 10,000 random integers

+then making 100 different sublists from the original 10000 integer list

+and running the algorithm on each sublist

+then this sub list was added to the previous sublist

+ie

+first benchmark - (100/10,000)

+second benchmark - (200/10,000)

+second benchmark - (300/10,000)

+…

+This was repeated 100 times until the algorithms were run on the entire list

+and each time the algorithms were run the time it took to sort the sublist was calculated and printed in milliseconds,

+by simply starting a timer and ending it when the algorithm stops sorting

 ## References

 > Udacity (2016) Quicksort – Udacity Technical Interview Prep [YouTube video], published 9 years ago.
 Available at: https://www.youtube.com/watch?v=kUon6854joI (Accessed: 20 June 2025).